Asymptotic distribution for pairs of linear and quadratic forms at integral vectors: Introduction

-Let $\q$ be an irrational indefinite form of signature $(p,q)$.
-The approach taken up in \cite{EMM}{ translates the problem of determining the asymptotic distribution of $\q(\ZZ^n)$} to the question of studying the distribution of translated orbits $a_tKx_0$ in the space of unimodular lattices $\SL_n(\RR)/\SL_n(\ZZ)$.
-Here, $a_t$ is a one-parameter diagonal subgroup of the orthogonal group $\SO(p, q-1)$ defined in \eqref{$a_t$}, $K$ is isomorphic to the maximal compact subgroup of the orthogonal group $\SO(p, q-1)$, and $x_0 \in \SL_n(\RR)/\SL_n(\ZZ)$ is determined by the quadratic form $\q$.
+Let $\q$ be an indefinite quadratic form of signature $(p,q)$.
+The approach taken up in \cite{EMM}{ translates the problem of determining the asymptotic distribution of $\q(\ZZ^n)$} to the question of studying the distribution of translated orbits $a_tKx_0$ in the space $\SL_n(\RR)/\SL_n(\ZZ)$ of unimodular lattices in $\RR^n$.
+Here, $a_t$ is a one-parameter diagonal subgroup of the orthogonal group $\SO(p, q)$ defined in \eqref{$a_t$}, $K$ is isomorphic to the maximal compact subgroup of the connected component of identity in $\SO(p, q)$, and $x_0 \in \SL_n(\RR)/\SL_n(\ZZ)$ is determined by the quadratic form $\q$.
 One of the major challenges of the proof is that the required equidistribution result involves integrals of {\it unbounded} observables (or test functions).
 This difficulty is overcome by introducing a set of height functions which can be used to track the elements $k \in K$ for which the lattice $a_tkx_0$ has a large height, and thereby reducing the problem to bounded observables. \rem{should we say something about Sargent? }